Smile-SA/haring/CONTRIBUTING.md

 In this monorepo project you will find the following projects:

+Public packages:

+- packages/react-front-kit: Contains the basic UI components
-- packages/react-front-kit (public): contains the UI components
+- packages/react-front-kit-shared: Contains the shared UI components and functions
+- packages/react-front-kit-table: Contains the table component

+Private configuration packages:

-- packages/eslint-config-custom (private): custom shared eslint configuration
+- packages/eslint-config-custom: Shared eslint configuration
+- packages/test: Shared jest configuration
-- packages/tsconfig (private): custom shared typescript configuration
+- packages/tsconfig: Shared typescript configuration

+Private integration testing packages:

-- apps/web (private): Next.js testing app
+- apps/web: Next.js testing app

 ## Root commands

 At the root level you can launch following commands:

-- `npm run build`: launch build command in all sub projects
+- `npm run build`: Builds all sub projects
-- `npm run dev`: launch dev command in all sub projects
+- `npm run dev`: Launches dev command in all sub projects
-- `npm run lint`: launch lint command in all sub projects
+- `npm run lint`: Lints everything
+- `npm run lint:root`: Lints everything but the `apps` folder
+- `npm run lint:fix`: Lints and fix everything but the `apps` folder
-- `npm run test`: launch test command in all sub projects
+- `npm run test`: Launches all unit tests
-- `npm run format`: launch prettier on all project files
+- `npm run format`: Reformats all files
+- `npm run changeset`: Creates a changeset file (see [Submitting a pull request](#submitting-a-pull-request))
-- `npm run storybook`: launch the storybook of the `react-front-kit` project
+- `npm run storybook`: Launches the global storybook
+- `npm run storybook:no-open`: Launches the global storybook without opening a new tab

 The following commands are used on the CI:

-- `npm run build-storybook`: Build the storybook of the `react-front-kit` project
+- `npm run build-storybook`: Builds the static version of storybook
-- `npm run serve-and-test-storybook`: Start the storybook and launch integration tests of the `react-front-kit` project
+- `npm run serve-and-test-storybook`: Launches storybook interaction tests

-You can also find commands related to publishing that we will see in [the dedicated chapter](#publishing).

-## `react-front-kit` commands
+## `react-front-kit*` project commands

-Inside the `react-front-kit` directory you can launch following commands:
+Inside all `react-front-kit*` directories you can launch following commands:

-- `npm run build`: build the library
+- `npm run build`: Builds the library
-- `npm run lint`: lint the code
-- `npm run lint:fix`: lint and automatically fix the code whenever possible
-- `npm run test`: run unit tests
+- `npm run test`: Runs unit tests

-You can also find commands related to storybook:

-- `npm run storybook`: start storybook for development
-- `npm run build-storybook`: build static version of storybook
-- `npm run serve-storybook`: serve the static version of storybook
-- `npm run test-storybook`: launch storybook integration tests (web version of storybook should be running)
-- `npm run wait-and-test-storybook`: used to wait for the storybook to be running before running the tests (used by another command)
-- `npm run serve-and-test-storybook`: start the static version of the storybook and launch the tests

 ## Creating a new component in `react-front-kit`